orlox/mesa_input_data/2016_binary_models/README.md

 ## 1_composition
-MESA work directory that uses the chem module to produce input composition files for MESA with the custom GAL, LMC and SCM mixtures of Brott et al. (2011).
+MESA work directory that uses the chem module to produce input composition files for MESA with the custom GAL, LMC and SMC mixtures of Brott et al. (2011).
 For our models, we use the simple basic and co_burn networks of MESA, with the inclusion of iron and calcium.
 Iron is included because we scale winds in terms of iron abundance, calcium is included as an isotope to pile up everything that is not directly included